intern-hub/scraper/README.md

 * Docker

-You will also need to acquire a valid **hibernate.cfg.xml** file and place it in the **src/main/resources** folder.
+You will also need to place a valid **hibernate.cfg.xml** file in the **src/main/resources** folder.
 This file is responsible for providing SQL database connection details, enabling the scraper to read and write companies/positions.
+Please see _src/main/resources/hibernate.cfg.xml.example_ for an example.

 ## Usage